This Peach Cobbler Pound Cake is loaded with juicy peach flavors combined with buttery pound cake sponge!

 TIP: If the peaches are plump and firm, you may need to add 2-3 tbsp. of water when blending.

-- Dice another peach into small chunks and set aside.
+- Dice another peach into small chunks and set aside in a separate bowl.
 Do not cut into large chunks as these will sink to the bottom and will give you a dense cake.
-Set aside.

-- Mix softened butter and sugars in a bowl of a stand mixer fitted with the paddle attachment until pale and creamy (about 1-2 minutes).
+- Mix softened butter and sugars in a large mixing bowl of a stand mixer (or electric mixer) fitted with the paddle attachment on medium-high speed until pale and creamy (about 1-2 minutes).
+Scrape any ingredients from the sides of the bowl using a spatula.

-- Add eggs, one by one, and mix well after each addition.
-Add the pureed peaches and mix until combined.
+- Add eggs, one by one, to the butter mixture and mix well after each addition.
+Add the pureed peach mixture and mix until combined.

-- Add the dry ingredients and mix until just combined.
+- Add the dry ingredients (flour mixture) to the wet ingredients and mix until just combined.
 Do not overmix.
 Fold in diced peaches using a spatula.

-- Pour batter into loaf tin and prepare topping.
+- Pour the cake batter in the prepared loaf pan and prepare topping.

 - To make topping: melt the butter in a microwave.
 Add flour, sugar, and ground cinnamon and stir until smooth.
 Slice the remaining peach into wedges.